abd-Mohsen/Lelia-app/README.md

 ## Support

-For technical support or questions about the app, feel free to contact me at [abdMohsen333@gmail.com] or [my Linkedin](https://www.linkedin.com/in/abd-moh333/) .
+For technical support or questions about the app, feel free to contact me at [my email](mailto:abdMohsen333@gmail.com) or [my Linkedin](https://www.linkedin.com/in/abd-moh333/) .